MicrosoftDocs/dataexplorer-docs/data-explorer/get-data-file.md

 > [!NOTE]
 >
-> * For tabular formats, you can't map a column twice.
+> * For tabular formats (CSV, TSV, PSV), you can't map a column twice.
 To map to an existing column, first delete the new column.
 > * You can't change an existing column type.
 If you try to map to a column having a different format, you may end up with empty columns.

 :::image type="content" source="media/get-data-file/edit-columns.png" alt-text="Screenshot of columns open for editing." lightbox="media/get-data-file/edit-columns.png":::